AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 ### Additional Information

-When an SNS HA event is triggered there are 3 scenarios depending on `autoscaling_source` and `autoscaling_destination` are set to:
+When an SNS HA event is triggered there are 3 scenarios depending on what `autoscaling_source` and `autoscaling_destination` are set to:

 1. When `autoscaling_source = EC2` and `autoscaling_destination = AutoScalingGroup`: